In addition to retirement benefits, every LAGERS member is also covered by LAGERS disability benefits.

 A member is considered to be ‘disabled’ if he or she is totally and permanently physically or mentally unable to perform his or her current job.
 Whether or not a benefit is payable and how any applicable benefit is calculated, depends upon the nature of the disability and member’s LAGERS status at that time.

-A member is eligible for a non-duty disability benefit if he or she has at least five years of service credit and becomes totally and permanently disabled from non-occupational causes which prevent the member from performing his or her current job.
-The monthly benefit would be computed in the same manner as a normal retirement, based upon salary and service credit at the time of disability, with no reduction for age.
+A member is eligible for a non-duty disability benefit if he or she is vested and becomes totally and permanently disabled from non-occupational causes which prevent the member from performing his or her current job.
+The monthly benefit would be calculated in the same manner as a normal retirement, based upon salary and service credit at the time of disability, with no reduction for age.

-If a member becomes totally and permanently disabled from job-related causes, he or she may be eligible for a duty disability benefit regardless of the amount of credited service.
+If a member becomes totally and permanently disabled from job-related causes, he or she may be eligible for a duty disability benefit regardless of vesting status.
 His or her benefit would be calculated in the same manner as a normal retirement using the final average salary at the time of disability and service credit he or she would have earned to age 60.

 The temporary benefits payable under the LT (life and temporary) benefit plans do not apply to disability retirements.